TrelisResearch/arc-agi-2025/llm-python/experiment_notes.md

 # Experiment Notes

 ## 26-28 July 2025
-[ ] Script consolidation run_arc_tasks.py:
+[x] Script consolidation run_arc_tasks.py:
-  [ ] Decide on using run_arc_tasks.py or run_arc_tasks_soar.py as the baseline.
+  [x] Decide on using run_arc_tasks.py or run_arc_tasks_soar.py as the baseline.
 Will consolidate around Soar, since there is no obvious improvement with our prompting.
 Clean up the repo to just use that.
-  [ ] Double check the prompt.
+  [x] Double check the prompt.
-  [ ] Run with the two types of endpoint - Lewis and Ronan [ ] Script consolidation - ipynb:
+  [x] Run with the two types of endpoint - Lewis and Ronan.
+Probably this is fine and not the issue.
+Upgraded to H200 [ ] Script consolidation - ipynb:
   [ ] Split out utils, where needed.
   [ ] Employ the same data prep and prompt strings in the ipynb as in the run_arc_tasks.py script.
-[ ] Grading fix - whereby testing stops if test is correct, should be if all train examples are correct AND there is no transduction detected.
+[x] Grading fix - whereby testing stops if test is correct, should be if all train examples are correct AND there is no transduction detected.
 [ ] Ablate reasoning vs non-reasoning training.
   [ ] Using synthetic Gemini data with and without the reasoning traces.
   [ ] Generate clean data with Geminin for all training problems.